sheryever/rdlc-report-in-dotnet-core/README.md

 Simple way to support RDLC reports in Dotnet Core using WebFrom ReportViewer Control in WCF Service without all complex API of SSRS web service

-I have used the WCF service which is using the WebForms ReportView Control to "generate" the report.
+I have used the WCF service which is using the WebForms ReportViewer Control to "generate" the report.
 "I am not showing the report in the viewer but exporting report as PDF, Excel, Word etc"

 This solution is much easier than all "available workarounds" specially when you are generating the report data in C #.